News

-If you’re up for more Dancing Queens, more Elvis and Mick Jagger impressions, more great raffle prizes, more trivia, and more all-round, excellent fun—then put SATURDAY 19 JULY in your calendar.
+If you’re up for more Dancing Queens, more Elvis and Mick Jagger impressions, more great raffle prizes, more trivia, and more all-round, excellent fun—then jump on our booking site and snap up these tickets.

-Tickets will be $50 per head to be on a ‘mystery table’ where you’ll meet your teammates on the night, or $400 to book a table of eight and bring along your smartest, most fun friends.
-It will be BYO picnic supper and your credit card for the bar, which will be open and extremely well-stocked.
+Book a table of eight and bring along your smartest, most fun friends for a hilarity-filled, highly competitive afternoon.
+BYO picnic lunch and your credit card for the bar, which will be extremely well-stocked.

 All funds raised will go towards running our excellent festival, to be held this year between 17–26 October.

-The Town Hall doors will open at 6.30 and the first round of trivia will begin at 7.30pm.
-Don’t forget to bring along your picnic supper, your gold coins, your dancing shoes, and your knowledge of weird and wonderful trivia from the Bellarine, Australia, and the world, in that order.
+The Town Hall doors will open at midday and the first round of trivia will begin at 1pm.
+Don’t forget to bring along your picnic lunch, your gold coins, your dancing shoes, and your knowledge of weird and wonderful trivia from the Bellarine, Australia, and the world, in that order.

 Was literacy this much fun when you were in school?